Resource efficiency and reduced climate Impact

 In 2019 residents survey, 33% of households have agreements on eco-labeled energy.

 In total, approximately 895 MWh of solar energy was generated locally 2022.

 8% of car parking spaces in the streets have electrical charging (carpooling) and a fast charging station.
 Additionally, 14% of car parking spaces on development sites are equipped with electrical charging.

-There are currently three filling stations for 100 in Stockholm Royal Seaport.
+There are currently two filling stations for 100 in Stockholm Royal Seaport.

 3.4 Low climate impact